 Drawing therapy includes the use of pencils, pastels, charcoal, crayons, pens to work on paper materials.
 Individuals are already familiar with drawing supplies, and they can use them without any instruction or guidance.

 It’s important to keep reminding patients that the drawing therapy session isn’t about being a good artist, but expressing how they feel.
-Therapists should make sure the patients don’t get too tied up with creating the perfect piece but enjoy the process and release their pent-up emotions during the process.
+Therapists should make sure the patients don’t get too tied up with creating the perfect ideas or pieces but, instead, enjoy the process and release their pent-up emotions during the process.

 Doodling doesn’t need any painting supplies or even sketching, but just scribbling with a pen and paper.